Kazmuir/personal_portfolio/README.md

 # Process

 I knew I wanted a simple website that leaves little room for confusion.
-As application deadlines approached, I had little time to create a sufficient website that properly communicates my personality (<1 week).
+As application deadlines approached, I had little time, but wanted to create a sufficient website that properly communicates my personality (<1 week).
 The first step in this process was creating a simple mockup design in Adobe Illustrator that would give me direction before diving into coding.

 ### Mockup: